oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 * Im studing [computer engineering at UCSD][2]
 * currently student of [Revelle College][3]
 ---
-week 2 of CSE15L we did some example work on testing diffrent layout Using MarkDown style in [Github][4] to explore the diffretn output of Markdown assgiment [Click here Example.md](https://oplikos.github.io/cse15l-lab-reports/example.html)
+In week 2 of CSE15L, we did some example work on testing different layouts Using the MarkDown style in [Github][4] to explore the different output of Markdown assignment [Click here Example.md](https://oplikos.github.io/cse15l-lab-reports/example.html)

 ---
 # The following is the week 1 activity
 ---
 ## Part 1

-  the following image is the proof of succecsfuly installing the Virtual studio code by following this link [click here][1]
+  the following image is the proof of successfully installing the Virtual studio code by following this link [click here][1]

 ---
 ![image](./1.png)